 That information goes places where nobody should ever be able to find it.

-Now, if as we're reading this conversation, uh we find out that it may have some national security implications.
+Now, if as we're reading this conversation, we find out that it may have some national security implications, we may distribute it, but we will never attach the person's name to it.

-Uh and then what clearly was unlawful, someone decided to take that information and give it to the press.
+And then what clearly was unlawful, someone decided to take that information and give it to the press.

-Illegally, you know, and and that's what I have been saying when I say we need a purge of the deep state.
+And that's what I have been saying when I say we need a purge of the deep state.

 In other words, if we have high-level intelligence officials that are leaking this type of sensitive data, that's a big problem.

-Is it odd to you that at this late date nobody will confirm whether or not anything untoward has been found?
+Is it odd to you that at this late date, nobody will confirm whether or not anything untoward has been found?

-Yeah, I it it does kind of surprise me.
+Yeah, it does kind of surprise me.

 There's plenty of things for them to take a look at.